karlstolley/webpg.es/index.md

 ### [Documentation](/docs/)

-Links to trustworthy documentation and other essential references on the use and state of web standards.
+Links to essential documentation and other references that cover the use and state of web standards.